-S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC ("S&P") has assigned its municipal bond rating of "AA-" to the Bonds.
-This rating reflects only the views of S&P, and an explanation of the significance of such rating may be obtained from S&P. There is no assurance that the rating will continue for any given time or that the rating will not be revised downward or withdrawn entirely by S&P if in its judgment circumstances so warrant.
-Any such downward revision or withdrawal of the rating may have an adverse effect on the market price of the Bonds.
-Generally, rating agencies base their ratings on information and materials furnished to them (which may include information and material from the County which is not included in this Official Statement) and on investigations, studies and assumptions by the rating agencies.
+S&P Global Ratings, a division of Standard & Poor's Financial Services LLC ("S&P") has assigned its rating of "AA-" (stable outlook) to the Bonds.
+This rating reflects only the views of S&P, and any explanation of the meaning and significance of such rating, including the methodology used and any outlook thereon, should be obtained from S&P at the following address: S&P Global Rating, 55 Water Street, New York, New York 10041.
+Generally, a rating agency bases its rating on the information and materials furnished to it and on investigations, studies and assumptions of its own.
+The rating is not a recommendation to buy, sell or hold the Bonds.
+There is no assurance such rating will continue for any given period of time or that such rating will not be revised downward or withdrawn entirely by the rating agency, if in the judgment of the rating agency, circumstances so warrant.
+Any such downward revision or withdrawal of such rating may have an adverse effect on the market price of the Bonds.